DTU-MLOPS-12/dtu_mlops_project/README.md

 # dtu_mlops_project
+TODO: Give the project a title^

-02476 Machine Learning Operations Project
+02476 Machine Learning Operations Project on DTU

-## Authors
-TODO

 ## Project Description
 Our new customer requires a custom and flexible image classification solution for real-world photos, specifically designed for robotics and edge AI platforms.
 A crucial requirement is the ability to rapidly add new classes while maintaining strict constraints on model size to ensure optimal inference performance on limited hardware resources.